 Hello my darlings!
-We continue to review hair products.
-Today I bring you my opinion about L’Oréal’s Excellence Pure Blonde hair dye.
-One of the most popular supermarket dyes for intense hair color lifting.
+Today I share with you my review about L’Oréal’s Excellence Pure Blonde hair dye.
+One of the most popular drug store dyes for intense hair color lifting.

-I’m going to tell you in my first one what my color is and why I use this super lightening dye from L’Oréal.
-So you can compare it with your personal situation and see if it works for you or not.
-Specifically I am using the Pure Blonde 01 Ultra Light Natural Blonde tone.
+I’m going to tell you firstly what my color is and why I use this super lightening dye from L’Oréal for.
+This way you can assess your personal situation and see if it works for you or not.
+Specifically I am using here the Pure Blonde 01 Ultra Light Natural Blonde tone.

-My opinion on the super lightening dye of L’Oréal 01 Natural Light Blonde
+My review on the super lightening dye of L’Oréal 01 Natural Light Blonde

-My goal was to remove the yellow from the wick and nuance the existing dye a little.
+My goal was to remove the yellow from the highlights and tone up the existing dye a little.

 L’Oréal Pure Blonde Excellence dyes are a range of permanent colouring available in 3 shades: